AdobeDocs/advertising.en/help/dsp/admin/advertiser-settings.md

 **[!UICONTROL Report suites]** > **[!UICONTROL Adobe Analytics]:** (Advertisers with Adobe Analytics; optional; applicable only to data collected using Adobe Advertising conversion tracking tags that include an [!DNL EF Redirect] and token only) One or more [!DNL Analytics] report suites to which DSP will send data it collects from publishers and supply-side partners.
 Analytics will also send the data it collects from the client's site to DSP.

-For the data to appear in the report suites, the [!DNL Search, Social, & Commerce] advertiser-level setting to "[!UICONTROL Enable tracking for SAINT feeds]" must be enabled.
+For the data to appear in the report suites, the appropriate [!DNL Search, Social, & Commerce] advertiser-level setting must be enabled.
 In addition, the advertiser's [!DNL Analytics] account must be configured to receive data from Adobe Advertising.

 >[!WARNING]
 >